MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-azure-vm-on-linux.md

 **To create the Machine Learning Server on Linux VM:**

-1. Go to the Azure portal: http://portal.azure.com.
+1. Go to the Azure portal: [https://portal.azure.com](https://portal.azure.com).

 1. Click **Virtual Machines** in the left menu.

 1. Click **Add**.

-1. In the search box, enter: "Machine Learning Server".

-   A list of virtual machines matching this string appears.

-1. Choose the operating system from the list.
+1. Search for *Machine Learning Server*.

+1. From the list of virtual machines, choose the VM image that provides the operating system and version of Machine Learning Server you want to install.

 1. Accept the terms and get started by clicking **Create**.

-1. Use the onscreen prompts and fields to configure your Machine Learning Server VM.
+1. Follow the onscreen prompts and fields to configure your Machine Learning Server VM.
    >- You need an Azure subscription to create the VM.
    >- If you are unfamiliar with the Virtual Machines on Azure, [learn more about the process here.](https://azure.microsoft.com/documentation/services/virtual-machines/linux/)